 - Make your brand identity clear and unique using a variety of different kinds of media.
 Having a recognized brand will also allow you to boost your social mentions.

 - Top marketers rely on many strategies to push a certain worldview that elicits a tribal response from people.
 This also creates more brand awareness and as a result, generates new business and satisfies followers/the tribe.

 - Make people feel good about themselves and your organization on major world events and holidays and/or do a fun weekly video.

 As we touched on above, one of the biggest ways that successful businesses build brand awareness is through eliciting a tribal response from people.
 This can come in the form of strongly emotional and identifying language.
 Examples include “anyone who likes x y or z is awesome!”
 These types of posts receive more likes and engagement than any other.

 The social media algorithms also feed into this.
 When someone likes a certain brand they will start seeing more and more similar things in their news feed.
 They will also see more and more specific versions of these things, providing a constant loop of similar content.
 This fulfills the social network’s goal of keeping users on the site for as long as possible.

 So, as a business owner, you should take advantage of this behavior pattern that social media elicits.
 Think of your brand not as a brand, but as your tribe!

-Social media search engines are very similar to traditional search engines like Google.
+Social media search engines are very similar to traditional search engines like Google, Bing and Yahoo.
 But there are some key differences too.

 If you need more help giving your social media content the visibility it deserves, then let us lend a hand!
 Contact us here: